ptalon91/MU-Net/README.md

 ### registration_demo_multi_scale.py:
 This is the multi-scale version of registration demo.
 With three fine-trained models in multi-scale and an image pairs (reference image and warped sensed image) as input, you could run this demo to see the registration result (the corrected sensed image).

+### data_preprocess.py:
+Generate the trainging or testing data (image pairs) by datasets provided by the paper or your own datasets.

 network.py: Our DNN architectures, implemented on three scales.

-generation.py:  Generate the trainging or testing data (image pairs) by datasets provided by the paper or your own datasets.

 dataset.py: Loading data process during training or testing.